AlexanderOttenhoff/OOO/README.md

 # OOO
-OΟО Is a Turing complete programming language derived from Ook!
-That leverages the benefits of Unicode
+OΟО Is a Turing complete programming language derived from Ook! (http://esolangs.org/wiki/ook!) that leverages the benefits of Unicode